 - Amazing location, campus is located just on the outskirts of the city center

-- An international environment with students from over more than 85 countries
+- An international environment with students from more than 85 countries

 - Amazing on and off campus housing facilities

 - Vancouver is only a 45 minutes flight away from Kamloops

 - Spend 45 minutes on the road and visit some of Canada's top ski resorts

 Also, if you apply through KILROY you have the option of applying for the $1,000 CAD per semester of study up to a maximum of $4,000 CAD over 4 semesters of study at the university.

 A co-operative education is a program that combines on-campus study with paid work experience in Canada.
 Students also gain credit towards their degree.
 Work terms commence in January, May or September and they last four, eight or two months.
 Wages vary between $11-30 an hour.
 The co-op program is a great way to get work experience while studying abroad meaning you will graduate with work experience on your CV which is sought after by companies all over the world.